-An article published in the Mayo Clinic Proceedings in September, 1999 by the Mayo Clinic suggests that fungal sinusitis may be much more common than previously thought.
+An article published in the Mayo Clinic Proceedings in September, 1999 by the Mayo Clinic suggested that fungal sinusitis may be much more common than previously thought.
 The disease is now know as EFRS (eosinophilic fungal rhinosinusitis) or EMRS (eosinophilic mucinous rhinosinusitis).
+Since that time there has been a large amount of discussion regarding whether it is significant.
+I believe that it affects a sizable percentage of patients with chronic sinusitis.

-Fungal growth was found in washings from the sinuses in 96% of patients with chronic sinusitis.
+In the original Mayo study, Ponikau et. al. showed that fungal growth was found in washings from the sinuses in 96% of patients with chronic sinusitis.
 Normal controls had almost as much growth, the difference being that those patients with chronic sinusitis had eosinophiles ( a type of white blood cell involved in allergic and other reactions) which had become activated.
 As a result of the activation, the eosinophiles released a product called MBP (Major Basic Protein) into the mucus which attacks and kills the fungus but is very irritating to the lining of the sinuses.
 We believe that MBP injures the lining of the sinuses and allows the bacteria to proliferate.

 The injury to the lining of the sinuses by the fungus and mucus led to the belief that treatment of chronic sinusitis should be directed at the fungus rather than the bacteria.
 Obviously the optimal treatment would address the reason the eosinophiles attack the fungus, however, at the present time, we do not know the reason.

 There has been much speculation about why people develop the sensitivity to fungi.
 Some people believe that it is as a result of extensive use of antibiotics causing overgrowth of fungi.
 Others believe that it is the result of extensive exposure to mold and fungi in the environment, both due to water leaks from roofs and plumbing as well as more efficient homes with less air exchange.
 Needless to say it is important to fix leaks and repair damage immediately so that this exposure doesn't occur.
 None of these fully explain the problem, however.
+Some patients may continue to have problems even after they have removed the mold from the environment, and it typically doesn't affect everyone living in a house.

 Prior to the Mayo group's work on fungal sinusitis, it was recognized that there were several types of fungal sinusitis, which we will discuss later in this webpage.

 Whenever a new finding is discovered in medicine, it is often met with resistance.
 It becomes important for that finding to be confirmed by an independent group.
-This has now been accomplished by a well respected group from Graz, Austria, They were able to show positive fungal cultures in 92 % of their patients.
+This was accomplished by a well respected group from Graz, Austria, They were able to show positive fungal cultures in 92 % of their patients.
 Almost as many of the controls also had fungi.
 Clusters of eosinophiles were found around fungi in 94 % of patients.
 This is important because we believe that this shows that the eosinophiles are involved in attacking and killing the fungi.

 The Mayo Clinic researchers have done elegant work on the interaction of eosinophils and fungi in patients with chronic sinusitis.
 They have been able to film videos of eosinophils from patients with chronic sinusitis in which the eosinophils are shown attacking and killing the fungi, as contrasted to patients without sinusitis in whom the eosinophils will "sniff" the fungus (as Dr. Ponikau suggests) and then ignore it.
 Current techniques make it difficult for doctors who are not in research institutions to clearly determine that it is the fungus which is causing the problem.
 For example, it is possible to tell by electron microscopy that the degranulation of the eosinophile is in response to fungus.
 Unfortunately, however, there is not a good way to tell that the eosinophile is degranulating in response to the fungus by methods that most physicians can use.
 Those techniques are under investigation.
+There are tests for MBP (Sinutest, Accentia ) which can be performed on the nasal mucus but they are not generally available at present.

 At the present time, patients are being treated with irrigation with topical antifungals such as Amphotericin B. The Mayo clinic has found that 75 % have an improvement.
-A paper was presented at the American Academy of Allergy, Asthma and Immunology meeting in 2004 which compared 6 months of irrigation with Amphotericin (250 micrograms/ml) vs. a placebo.
-There was a statisticly significant difference in the amount of mucosal thickening on the CT scan as well as endoscopic scores.
+A paper has been published comparing irrigation with Amphotericin (250 micrograms/ml) vs. a placebo.
+There was a statistically significant difference in the amount of mucosal thickening on the CT scan as well as endoscopic scores.
 In addition there were changes in levels of interleukin-5 and eosinophil-derived neurotoxin.
 There has long been a concern that there were no double blind studies done on use of antifungal agents.
 This should help in that regard.
-The Mayo clinic is now recommending a concentration of 100 micrograms/ml, however.
+There have been subsequent studies questioning these results, however there have been numerous criticisms of these subsequent studies in terms of study design, delivery technique, concentration of drugs, and choice of patients.
+Needless to say this treatment is not universally accepted, even though many doctors including myself have found that it may be helpful.

-Because irrigation must get into the sinuses in order to be effective, it is often necessary for patients to have endoscopic sinus surgery before irrigation can be effective.
+Because irrigation must get into the sinuses in order to be effective, it is sometimes necessary for patients to have endoscopic sinus surgery before irrigation can be effective.
 It is possible that by using an irrigation device such as the Grossan irrigator, it will be possible to irrigate effectively without surgery.

 It is speculated by some that since almost half of patients with EFRS have a positive allergy skin test for fungi or mold it may be possible to treat them by standard allergy management.
 Since we cannot allergy test for all of the fungi, it can be a difficult proposition, but we now test and give allergy immunotherapy for a much larger number of molds and fungi.

 We are also concerned that fungal sinusitis may be caused or made worse by exposure to fungi in the environment, or by extensive antibiotic use.
 The literature now seems to indicate that patients with more exposure to fungi are more likely to develop markers suggestive of greater fungal senstivity.
+We are often concerned that patients with worsening symptoms or ones which are difficult to treat may have problems with exposure to fungus in their environment and will often suggest that a mold evaluation should be performed.
+Unfortunately, the tests are often either not performed correctly or may not be interpreted correctly.
+Unfortunately a detailed discussion of this problem is beyond the scope of this website.
+Suffice it to say that it is important to see a doctor who is familiar with evaluating this kind of problem if you have chronic sinusitis.

 Prior to the reports from the Mayo clinic, fungal sinusitis was well known, but thought to be much less common.
 Those other types of fungal sinusitis are discussed below.